 Knowing how carpet is made can be very advantageous.
-It enables you to understand the product’s materials right from their birth.
-Remember that these are materials you will be living with, and on, should you choose to have carpet installed in your home.
+It enables you to understand the product’s features and benefits should you choose to have carpet installed in your home.
 By understanding carpet manufacturing and materials, it can make you a smarter shopper, help you better determine carpet value and keep you within budget.

 Almost 75% of carpet today is made of nylon and, compared to the other fibers below, it performs the best overall.
 Nylon is the leader in: appearance retention, fade and heat resistance, soil and stain resistance, and color and styling.
 The highest performance nylon is Type 6.6, which has a tighter molecular construction, making the carpet more resistant to stain penetration.

 The next most common material used in carpet manufacturing is polypropylene.
 Introduced in the late 1950’s in Italy, polypropylene BCF has seen fast growth over the last twenty years, and today represents more than thirty-five percent of the total fibers used in the carpet industry.

 While polypropylene is not as resilient or resistant to abrasion as nylon, it is naturally stain and fade resistant.
 Its natural resistance to moisture means that it must be dyed before being extruded, resulting in a more limited range of color options.
 Polypropylene is most often used in loop pile carpet constructions.